MyersResearchGroup/Plugin-Visual-Flapjack/README.md

 # Plugin-Visual-Flapjack
-A very plugin to visualise measurement data associated with experimental data (flapjack samples) stored in synbiohub.
+A very plugin to visualize measurement data associated with experimental data (flapjack samples) stored in synbiohub.

 # Install
 ## Using docker